kevinsawicki/jgit.info/installation.md

 ## Other JGit JARs

-Besides the core library, the JGit Maven repository also provides the following artifacts:
+There are several other JGit components available besides the main JGit library:

 ### JGit Ant Tasks